 Luke lifted the file containing the SMS records from the table beside him and sighed deeply.
 He normally thrived on the challenge of interviewing suspects he had in custody for murder, or other serious crimes.
 But this one he struggled to get his enthusiasm to the required level.
 Something just wasn’t right in his gut.

-Jacqui’s head snapped to her left when Luke opened the door and entered the interrogation room.
-She held her leering gaze on him, watching him as he walked to the table and slid into the chair opposite her.
+Jacqui’s head snapped to her left when Luke entered the interrogation room.
+She held her leering gaze on him, watching him as he approached the table and slid into the chair opposite her.

 ‘You are making a huge mistake, Detective…’ she said with pleading eyes.
 ‘I haven’t done what you’re accusing me of.’